Biswanath Rath

 Biswanath Rath is an Indian film director, screenwriter, editor and producer.
-His films have received awards and recognitions in a total of 366 International Film Festivals.
+His films have received a total of 600 recognition/awards in various International Film Festivals across the globe.
+He is the first Odia filmmaker to achieve the milestone of winning 600 film festival accolades which includes 184 awards.
 He is the founder of production company BnR Films LLP.

+In 2024, Biswanath has created history in Festival de Cannes by showcasing Odisha's Kotpad Handloom for the first time in the festival.

 Work

-His first short film, Kar Bhalaa, garnered a total of 42 International Film Festivals nominations and three awards.
-His debut music video was “Feel the Passion“.
-It has received 21 international film festival nominations.
-His first ad film, The 'Right' Glass is a social ad-film based on child rights, which has garnered two awards and 59 international film festival nominations.
+His first short film, Kar Bhalaa, garnered a total of 56 International Film Festivals nominations and three awards.
+His debut music video is called "Feel the Passion".
+It has received 31 international film festival nominations.
+His first ad film, The 'Right' Glass is a social ad-film based on child rights, which has garnered 8 awards and 77 international film festival nominations.
 His Tamil music video, "Namma Chennai Chancey Illa," produced by national daily The Times of India with the theme celebration of Chennai and its culture, was premiered at TourFilm Riga - Tourism Film Festival in 2017.
 This video is a spiritual successor to Chancey Illa (2014).
 His English documentary, A Zero to Hero Collaborative Approach, released on World Food Day (2016) received the Audience Award at the AgriCulture Film Festival held in Rome (Italy) on 9 December 2017.

 This documentary tells the inspirational success story of the collaboration between Dangarbheja Gram Panchayat (Nabarangpur) and a civil society organization named Govindalaya.

 His silent short film, New Champion, received the Best Film in Indian Panorama Award at CMS International Children's Film Festival at Lucknow on 9 April 2018.

-His latest English documentary, Kotpad Weaving: The Story of a Race Against Time, was telecasted on DD National on 24 March 2018.
+His English documentary, Kotpad Weaving: The Story of a Race Against Time, was telecasted on DD National on 24 March 2018.
 It explores the uniqueness of Kotpad Handloom, the issues and possible solutions for revival of Kotpad weaving and dyeing.
 The film had its Australian premiere at Sydney on November 15, 2018 as part of a handloom exhibition titled “The Kotpad Collection” organized by brand Kay Collections (founded by Kushma Ram).
 It had its Indian premiere at Kashmir World Film Festival, Srinagar on 30 November 2018 where it won the Best Short Documentary award.
 The film also features 2019 Padma Shri award recipient Gobardhan Panika.
-The documentary film has garnered a total of 27 international film festival nominations and two awards.
+The documentary film has garnered a total of 51 international film festival nominations and 8 awards.
 This film is the world's first documentary film on Kotpad Handloom.
-In June 2020, the film premiered on Amazon Prime US, UK, Canada, Australia and other English-speaking territories of Amazon Prime, making it the first documentary from Odisha to feature on a major global OTT platform.
+In June 2020, the film premiered on Amazon Prime US, UK, Canada, Australia and other English-speaking territories of Amazon Prime, making it the documentary from Odisha to feature on a major global OTT platform.